-Advancing Excellence in America’s Nursing Homes Campaign is a coalition-based campaign to improve quality of care for the nation’s 1.5 million nursing facility residents.
+Advancing Excellence in America’s Nursing Homes Campaign is a coalition-based initiative to improve quality of care for the nation’s 1.5 million skilled nursing facility residents.
 Created in 2006 by a partnership of 28 organizations, the goals of this national initiative are to:

 - track key quality indicators;

 - promote caregiving excellence; and